hschne/rails-mini-profiler/README.md

 config.user_provider = proc { |env| Rack::Request.new(env).ip }
 ```

-You may also explicitly set the user by modifying your application controller.
+You may also explicitly set the user by modifying your application controller (or the controller you have configured as UI base controller):

 ```ruby
 class ApplicationController < ActionController::Base